 You may request a score audit after you have received your LSAT or LSAT-Flex score.
-If the score audit results in a score that is different from the original score — higher or lower — the result will be emailed to you and and will be reflected in the CAS reports that are transmitted to the law schools to which you apply.
-The score audit process can take up to two weeks, and during that period, no reports will be sent to law schools.
+If the score audit results in a score that is different from the original score — higher or lower — the result will be emailed to you and will be reflected in the CAS reports that are transmitted to the law schools to which you apply.
+The score audit process can take several weeks, and during that period, no new reports will be sent to law schools.

 Requests to audit your exam responses and score must be received no later than 10 days after your score release date.
 Your request should be emailed to ScoreAudit@LSAC.org and must include the following:

 - Your authorization to allow LSAC to place the Score Audit fee of $125 on your LSAC account (or $62.50 if you’d been preapproved for a fee waiver which is noted on your LSAC account)

 Within two business days of receiving your request, we will post the Score Audit fee to your LSAC account.
 You must pay the fee after it posts to initiate the Score Audit.
 (The Score Audit process will not begin until you have paid the fee through your online account.)
 Only one score audit is allowed per test.

 Score Audit is an optional service LSAC is providing in response to requests from test takers.
 Test takers should note, however, that LSAC routinely conducts multiple procedures to ensure the accuracy of all test response data before scores are released.
 Because we go to these great lengths as part of our normal processes, the possibility of finding any scoring errors on computerized tests is extremely small.

 What percentage of score audits result in a score change?

 It is very unlikely that a score audit would result in a score change.
 LSAC’s standard scoring process has multiple verifications in place to ensure score accuracy.
 For example, 44 test takers from the August 2020 LSAT-Flex administration requested score audits, and none of the score audits found any scoring errors.